-As graduates of the Internal Medicine Residency program at Winthrop, our emphasis is on coordinating quality inpatient care with appropriate resource utilization and risk management in an exceptional educational setting
+As graduates of the Internal Medicine Residency program at NYU Winthrop, our emphasis is on coordinating quality inpatient care with appropriate resource utilization and risk management in an exceptional educational setting

 Marc Adler, MD, FACP

-Division Chief at Winthrop-University Hospital, is a graduate of the SUNY Health Science Center at Syracuse College of Medicine.
+Division Chief at NYU Winthrop Hospital, is a graduate of the SUNY Health Science Center at Syracuse College of Medicine.
 Dr. Adler completed his internship and residency at Winthrop-University Hospital.
 He serves as a Clinical Instructor of Medicine at SUNY Stony Brook School of Medicine and an Adjunct Professor for the School of Nursing at LIU/CW Post.
 Elected as a Fellow of the American College of Physicians, he is also a member of the Society of Hospital Medicine and has served on the Board of Trustees and as Chairman of the Patient Relations Committee for the Long Island Chapter of the Leukemia and Lymphoma Society.

 Angela Buonvino, DO